 - ResMed SD card only — no myAir sync, no Philips or Fisher & Paykel support yet

-- No interactive waveform viewer — for breath-by-breath review, OSCAR is the right tool
+- No interactive waveform viewer — for breath-by-breath review, OSCAR is still the right tool

-- Requires an SD card in the machine (AirSense 11 models without an SD card slot are not supported)
+- Requires an SD card in the machine (AirSense 11 models without an SD card slot aren't supported)

-Many users run AirwayLab and OSCAR side by side: AirwayLab for the automated overnight scores, OSCAR when they want to drill into a specific night.
+Many users run AirwayLab and OSCAR side by side: AirwayLab for the automated overnight scores, OSCAR when they want to drill into a specific night that caught their attention.
 See how AirwayLab compares to OSCAR in detail.

 AirwayLab's core analysis is entirely local.
 Optional AI-powered insights require explicit consent before any data is sent.